 It’s important to recycle your food and garden waste if you can.
-We collect your food and garden waste from the green top bins and it is then sent to an in-vessel composting (IVC) facility in Dagenham, where it's turned into agricultural fertiliser and soil improver.
+We collect your food and garden waste from the green top bins and it is then sent to an in-vessel composting (IVC) facility in Cambridge, where it's turned into agricultural fertiliser and soil improver.
 That means your vegetable peelings and gardens cuttings will eventually be turned into something that could help grow more food!

 It is also cheaper for the council to turn food waste into compost than it is to incinerate it.
 By recycling your food waste, you are helping to protect the environment and save public money.

 We can only provide separate food waste bins in blocks of flats where there is internal storage for them.

 Food waste refers to all cooked and uncooked food, including: